 When I trekked in July, the rocky section just before Berghütte Männdlenen had some snow that I walked over.
 The rest of the trail was gravel and clear of obstacles.

-The steepest portion of the hike was getting up to Faulhorn, which you see from far away on the trail as a big mountain hut built into the summit.
+The steepest portion of the Schynige Platte to First hike was getting up to Faulhorn.
+Hikers will see this peak from a long distance away on the trail.
+A big hut can be seen built into the summit of a tall peak.

-To get to Faulhorn LOOKS harder than it actually is, so don’t skip it for the flat trail that takes you around the summit!
+To get to Faulhorn summit LOOKS harder than it actually is, so don’t skip it!
+For those without the energy though, a flatter walking trail that takes you around the summit.

 Faulhorn Summit and Viewpoint

-Here, there are also restaurants and a hotel if you want to extend your stay on this trek.
+The Faulhorn summit also has a restaurant and a hotel if you want to extend your stay on this trek.

 Faulhorn to Bachalpsee

-This section is BRUTAL on the knees as a long downhill.
-This was the only time that I wished I had trekking poles or knee braces to soften the impact of the descent.
+This section from Faulhorn down to First is BRUTAL on the knees.
+This section of the hike was the only time that I wished I had trekking poles or knee braces to soften the impact of the descent.

 Bachalpsee to First